-AI will guzzle energy, and that’s good for the climate.
+AI will use a lot of energy.
+That's good for the climate.

 If you asked me how to scale clean energy, I would prescribe a magical source of urgent energy demand.